CIA station chief in Vienna recalled due to inaction on Havana Syndrome attacks

 The deputy director of the CIA, David Cohen, addressed the ongoing directed energy attacks at an intelligence conference.

 "I can't tell you whether it's going to be tomorrow or next week or six months from now, but this is a serious issue.
 It's real.
-It's affecting our officers, is affecting others around the community and in government.
-We're going to figure it out," Cohen told the Intelligence National Security Alliance, or INSA, on Sept.
+It's affecting our officers, it’s affecting others around the community and in government.
+We're going to figure it out," Cohen told the Intelligence National Security Alliance Sept.
 13.

 CLICK HERE TO GET THE FOX NEWS APP

-The CIA has enlisted members of the team that hunted Bin Laden to figure out who is behind these attacks and if they've shared these weapons with other adversaries.
+The CIA has enlisted members of the team that hunted Usuma bin Laden to figure out who is behind these attacks and if they've shared these weapons with other adversaries.

-The removal of the CIA’s top officer from his post in Vienna due to mismanagement of ongoing Havana Syndrome cases, as first reported by the Washington Post, is expected to send a message that leaders must take these reports seriously.
+The removal of the CIA’s top officer from his post in Vienna due to mismanagement of ongoing Havana Syndrome cases, which was first reported by the Washington Post, is expected to send a message that leaders must take these reports seriously.